cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 Although the core Python language supports several different data types, many of the features that we will be using in this workshop will come from _python packages_.
 Python packages are a convenient way for members of the Python community to share Python code that was written to solve a specific problem or that may provide additional code functionality in a specific setting.
 The availability of many different Python packages and the ease of installing them is what makes Python a powerful research tool.
 Some Python packages that are widely used in scientific computing are:

-* `numpy`: An interface to fast mathematical and numerical functions in python, such as arrays, matrices, and common mathematial functions.
+* `numpy`: An interface to fast mathematical and numerical functions in python, such as arrays, matrices, and common mathematical functions.

 * `scipy`: Contains functions commonly used in the analysis of scientific data.